 Our Father Abraham: The Jewish Roots of the Christian Faith by Marvin Wilson.
 (Eerdmans, 1989.)

 This is a must-read introduction to this topic.
-Some of the early chapters are a little scholarly though, even though the information is excellent.
-Later on the book has some more practical insights.
+Some of the early chapters are a little scholarly, even though the information is excellent.
+Later on the book has many good practical insights.

 ~